November 1, 2020

-On WCRB In Concert with the Handel and Haydn Society, Harry Christophers conducts a collection of Bach's greatest works, from the virtuosity of his concertos to the brilliance of his cantatas.
+On WCRB In Concert with the Handel and Haydn Society, Harry Christophers conducts a collection of Bach's greatest works, from the virtuosity of his concertos to the brilliance of his cantatas, on demand.

 On the program:

 J.S.
 BACH Brandenburg Concerto No. 3 in G, BWV 1048

 Cantata V from Christmas Oratorio, BWV 248 (translation)

 Concerto for Two Violins in D minor, BWV 1043

 Cantata BWV 179, "Siehe zu, dass deine Gottesfurcht nicht Heuchelei sei" (translation)

 Harry Christophers, conductor